morakah-hub/cnc-router-umass-aero/README.md

 My design was better matched to what we needed.
 It was also going to cost more and take weeks the team didn't have before they needed parts.
 The Masuter Pro gets us cutting now and can be modified for the height we need.

 I went with buying it.
-The from-scratch files are still in this repo.
+The design work is still here.
 Doing that work is what told me what to look for in a machine, and the modifications will come straight out of it.

 ## Where it is now